sbt/website/src/reference/04-Detailed-Topics/04-Tasks-and-Commands/02-Input-Tasks.md

 Consider the example in the previous section.
 We can modify it so that
 we:

-> -   Explicitly specify all of the arguments to the first `run`.
-We use
->     `name` and `version` to show that settings can be used to define
->     and modify parsers.
+-   Explicitly specify all of the arguments to the first `run`.
+We use `name` and `version` to show that settings can be used to define and modify parsers.
-> -   Define the initial arguments passed to the second `run`, but allow
->     further input on the command line.
+-   Define the initial arguments passed to the second `run`, but allow further input on the command line.

-NOTE: the current implementation of `:=` doesn't actually support applying input derived from settings yet.
+> **Note**: the current implementation of `:=` doesn't actually support applying input derived from settings yet.

     lazy val run2 = inputKey[Unit]("Runs the main class twice: " +